francesliang/francesliang.github.io/_posts/2019-05-26-reflections-on-building-deep-learning-projects.md

 <br>

 If the data is clean and accurate, the other potential factor that has a large impact on the performance is the neural network structure itself.

-Especially for large complex network, not every layer in the network needs to be trained.
+Not every layer in the network needs to be trained, especially for large complex network.
 The "shallow" layers (first `x` layers in the network) are trained to capture low-level features, while the "deeper" layers (last `x` layers) are trained to capture features in higher levels.

-+ If the training data set is not huge or the features are fairly common with the open-source data sets, then it may be a good idea to use the open-sourced pre-trained weights, fix the "shallow" layers (disable them in training as `non-trainable`), and only train the "deeper" layers to capture high-level features of the data set ([transfer learning](https://en.wikipedia.org/wiki/Transfer_learning)).
++ If the training data set is not huge or the features are fairly common with the open-source data sets, then it may be a good idea to use the open-sourced pre-trained weights, fix the "shallow" layers (disable them in training as `non-trainable`), and only train the "deeper" layers to capture high-level features of the data set ([__transfer learning__](https://en.wikipedia.org/wiki/Transfer_learning)).

 + If the training data set is large (100,000+ data points) or the features are different from the open-source data set, then it is probably worth training the network from a "shallow" layer all the way to the last layer.